tdwg/bdq/tg2/core/generation/docs/core_tests.md

 ## Examples

-dwc:typeStatus="holotype": Response.status=RUN_HAS_RESULT, Response.result=COMPLIANT, Response.comment="dwc:typeStatus has an equivalent in the bdq:sourceAuthority"
+dwc:typeStatus="Holotype": Response.status=RUN_HAS_RESULT, Response.result=COMPLIANT, Response.comment="dwc:typeStatus has an equivalent in the bdq:sourceAuthority"

 dwc:typeStatus="cleptotype": Response.status=RUN_HAS_RESULT, Response.result=NOT_COMPLIANT, Response.comment="dwc:typeStatus does not have an equivalent in the bdq:sourceAuthority"